-NoteWhen the Find Holes function is performed, all Foil Holes that match with the Ice Quality Filter are automatically included in the target Foil Hole selection.Any previous customization of the target Foil Hole selection is cleared.
+Note: When the Find Holes function is performed, all Foil Holes that match with the Ice Quality Filter are automatically included in the target Foil Hole selection.
+Any previous customization of the target Foil Hole selection is cleared.

-- 5. (Optional) Customize the initial selection of target Foil Holes as described in Customize the selection of Foil Holes on page 156. - Note The Filter Ice Quality boundaries and the Remove Holes Close to Grid Bar status are not stored for each Grid Square.
+5. (Optional) Customize the initial selection of target Foil Holes as described in Customize the selection of Foil Holes.

+Note: The Filter Ice Quality boundaries and the Remove Holes Close to Grid Bar status are not stored for each Grid Square.